lineartimer/WebAppStarterPack/doc/notes.md

 To list hidden files with Finder: Cmd + Shift + .

-Windows App can be used to rdp into a Windows VM.
+The Windows App can be used to rdp into a Windows VM.

 To find out the ip address of a web server: nslookup <url>

 Terminal history can be deleted by deleting the contents of the ~/.zsh_history file or contents of the ~/.zsh_sessions directory.

+If function keys don't work when debugging:
+- Settings -> Desktop & Dock -> Shortcuts -> Set Show Desktop to -